earthly/website/blog/_posts/2021-06-10-deployment-strategies.md

  - deployment strategies
  - deployment
  - continous deployment
+last_modified_at: 2023-08-17
 excerpt: |
-    Learn about different deployment strategies, their pros and cons, and how they can impact downtime and deployment complexity.
-Find the best approach for your application and gain insights into optimizing your deployment process.
-last_modified_at: 2023-08-17
+    This article explores different deployment strategies, including the recreate deployment strategy, rolling update deployment strategy, blue-green deployment, canary deployment, and shadow deployment.
+Each strategy has its pros and cons, and the best strategy depends on the need to balance downtime cost and deployment complexity.
 ---
 **In this article, we'll explore different deployment strategies.
 If you're struggling with deployment complexities, Earthly simplifies your CI builds, regardless of the strategy you choose.
 [Discover how Earthly can streamline your process](https://cloud.earthly.dev/login).**